-Presented by the brilliant Kate Mossman, it’s a 60 minute documentary that takes a warm hearted look at the history of UK musical Fandom from the Beatles to the present day.
+Presented by the brilliant Kate Mossman, it’s a 60 minute documentary that takes a warm-hearted look at the history of UK musical fandom from the Beatles right up to the present day.

-It was an in-house production made with the awesome BBC Music TV department and above is a little clip from the final documentary.
+It was an in-house production made by the awesome BBC Music Television department.
+Above is a short clip from the final documentary.

-The idea was that we would use these shots to intro each contributor in the film with their voice underneath.
+The idea was that we would use these shots to introduce each contributor in the film with their voice underneath.

 More than Talking

-Another element that we used was wherever possible for each person to show us something whether that be memerobilia or a talent that they have.
-Nowhere was this more present than the case of Stephen Lepard.
-He is a Michael Jackson fan and he had a brilliant talent that we had to put in the film.
-Just wach the clip below and you’ll see what I mean
+Another element we used wherever possible was that each person would show us something, whether it be a piece of memorabilia or a talent they have.
+Nowhere was this more present than the case of Stephen Leppard.
+He is a huge Michael Jackson fan and has a brilliant talent that we just had to put in the film.
+Watch the clip below and you’ll see what I mean…